 In addition to Modern European Literature, Dr. Klutsky’s area of research includes literature of Central Europe, the literature of crisis, Holocaust literature, and the literature of exiles.

-- Joel Kobert Award for Distinguished Teaching, 1999 – Centenary College National Slavic Honor Society, 1998.
+- Joel Kobert Award for Distinguished Teaching, 1999 – Centenary University National Slavic Honor Society, 1998.

 - Rutgers University Kosciuszko Foundation Research and Study Abroad Award, 1997.